Welcome to the Charm City

 With our main campus located in Baltimore, Johns Hopkins is truly and proudly a city resident.
 Community engagement is part of who we are as a university.

-Our commitment to our local communities is based on the simple truth that the health and well-being of the university is inextricably tied to the physical, social, and economic well-being of the city in which we live.
+Our commitment to our local communities is based on the simple truth that the health and well-being of the university are inextricably tied to the physical, social, and economic well-being of the city in which we live.
 Visit the Center for Social Concern’s website to learn more about serving Baltimore.